 There are many different ways that sweepstakes scams will try to get in touch with you to try and trick you.
 This could be through email, cold phone calls, or even DM-ing you through your social media accounts.

 If you’ve never heard of the company that claims you’ve won a prize, then ignore the message and report it to the social media site.

 For those of you that participate in a lot of contests, be sure to keep a list in a notebook of all the different sweepstakes you engage in.
 That way, if you don’t find the contest on your list, you’ll know that it’s a scammer attempting to get your information.

-4. Mind the Free Email Accounts
+4. Watch Out For Free Email Accounts

 This part can be tricky because there are times in which a small business will use free email accounts (such as Yahoo and Gmail) to save money.